makovalab-psu/nonBKinetics/README.md

 ##Preparing the motif and motif-free windows

-Requires: .mf files, RepeatMasked file with coordinates of repeats in a genome, and a file with high quality calls that contrasts sequenced individal with a reference.
+Requires: .mf files, RepeatMasked file with coordinates of repeats in a genome, and a file with high quality calls that contrasts sequenced individual with a reference.

-1. **Generate corresponding .gff file for each .mf file.** The reason for this conversion is that .gff files are suitable format for the intersection with other datasets.
+1. **Generate corresponding .gff file for each .mf file.** The reason for this conversion is that .gff files are a suitable format for the intersection with other datasets.

 	`mf2gff.sh folder_with_mf_files`
 	This script requires the name of the folder with .mf files as a single parameter.
-It will generate corresponding .gff file for each .mf file.
+It will generate a corresponding .gff file for each .mf file.

 2. **Filter out windows that meet certain criteria.** For example, one might wish to remove windows overlapping with the known repeats in a human genome as identified by RepeatMasker.
 For analysis of SMRT errors, it might be also desirable to additionally remove the known variants in an analyzed human individual  (HG002).
 This allows one to analyze sequencing errors without confounding them with the real variants in which the sequenced individual differs from a reference genome.